drrr-deudeu/p12_analytics/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Installation
+## Installations

-If not installed, install yarn, following instructions : [https://classic.yarnpkg.com/lang/en/docs/install](https://classic.yarnpkg.com/lang/en/docs/install)
+If not installed, install npm. [https://docs.npmjs.com/downloading-and-installing-node-js-and-npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ### Clone the project

 ### enter in the directory project and type:

-### `yarn install --ignore-engine`
+### `npm install `

 ## starting the project